qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 Calibrations: Schedules and gate parameters from experiments
 ============================================================

 To produce high fidelity quantum operations, we want to be able to run good gates.
 The calibration module in Qiskit Experiments allows users to run experiments to find the pulse shapes and parameter values that maximize the fidelity of the resulting quantum operations.
 Calibration experiments encapsulate the internal processes and allow experimenters to perform calibration operations in a quicker way.
 Without the experiments module, we would need to define pulse schedules and plot the resulting measurement data manually.

 In this tutorial, we demonstrate how to calibrate single-qubit gates using the calibration framework in Qiskit Experiments.
 We will run experiments on our test pulse backend, :class:`.SingleTransmonTestBackend`, a backend that simulates the underlying pulses with `Qiskit Dynamics <https://qiskit.org/documentation/dynamics/>`_ on a three-level model of a transmon.
-You can run these experiments on any real backend with Pulse enabled (see :external+qiskit:doc:`tutorials/circuits_advanced/08_gathering_system_information`).
+You can also run these experiments on any real backend with Pulse enabled (see :external+qiskit:doc:`tutorials/circuits_advanced/08_gathering_system_information`).

-.
 We will run experiments to
 find the qubit frequency, calibrate the amplitude of DRAG pulses, and choose the value of the DRAG parameter that minimizes leakage.
 The calibration framework requires the user to: